¿NECESITA INSCRIBIRSE? Busque entre nuestros planes

 - Your provider is not contracted with us

 To request reimbursement for a covered service, you need a copy of the detailed claim from your provider.
-You also need to submit an explanation of why you paid for the covered services along with the Member Reimbursement Claim Form posted at Ambetter.NHhealthyfamilies.com under “Member Resources”.
+You also need to submit an explanation of why you paid for the covered services along with the member reimbursement claim form (PDF) posted at Ambetter.NHhealthyfamilies.com under “For Members – Forms and Materials”.
 Send all the documentation to us at the following address:

 Ambetter from NH Healthy Families